-- these assumed dates are based on IGBT 'stock and flow modelling' assuming that 56 Generation One IGBTs fail per year (based on the historical average failure rate); - o the low benefits scenario assumes further valve room IGBTs are replaced in 2028-29, 2031-32, 2034-35, 2037-38 and 2040-41: - o these assumed dates are based on IGBT 'stock and flow modelling' assuming that 63 Generation One IGBTs fail per year (based on the highest observed failure rate in a year); - o the high benefits scenario assumes further valve room IGBTs are replaced in 2030-31, 2034-35 and 2038-39: - o these assumes dates are based on IBGT 'stock and flow modelling' assuming that 48 Generation One IGBTs fail per year (based on the lowest observed failure rate in a year).
+- these assumed dates are based on IGBT 'stock and flow modelling' assuming that 56 Generation One IGBTs fail per year (based on the historical average failure rate); - the low benefits scenario assumes further valve room IGBTs are replaced in 2028-29, 2031-32, 2034-35, 2037-38 and 2040-41: - these assumed dates are based on IGBT 'stock and flow modelling' assuming that 63 Generation One IGBTs fail per year (based on the highest observed failure rate in a year); - o the high benefits scenario assumes further valve room IGBTs are replaced in 2030-31, 2034-35 and 2038-39: - these assumes dates are based on IBGT 'stock and flow modelling' assuming that 48 Generation One IGBTs fail per year (based on the lowest observed failure rate in a year).

 The replacement timings above illustrate that applying the stock and flow modelling leads to replacements occurring in the final two years of Directlink's economic life.
 However, it is unlikely any significant expenditure would occur in those years due to the impending end-of-life.
-We explain in section 6.4.2 that assuming no capital expenditure occurs in either the penultimate or final year of Directlink's economic life does not affect the outcome of the RIT-T (ie, identification of the preferred option).
+We explain in section 5.4.2 that assuming no capital expenditure occurs in either the penultimate or final year of Directlink's economic life does not affect the outcome of the RIT-T (ie, identification of the preferred option).

 The cost of replacing two valve rooms simultaneously with Generation Three IGBTs is estimated to be \$24.4 million (\$2021-22).
-Subsequent replacements of single valve rooms is estimated to cost \$13.1 per valve room (\$2021-22).

 Option 2 will also require holding spare Generation Three IGBTs, to use as replacements in the event of failure of the new Generation Three IGBTs.
 This is not a cost incurred under Option 1 (since under that option it would be captured within the overall Hitachi ABB Power Grids' contract cost).
-14The cost of these spares is assumed to be \$12,100 per IGBT (based on recent purchases) and the average failure rate for Generation Three IGBTs is assumed to be 0.18 per cent/per year (based on the current stock at the Mullumbimby System 1 converter station).
+The cost of these spares is assumed to be \$12,100 per IGBT (based on recent purchases) and the average failure rate for Generation Three IGBTs is assumed to be 0.18 per cent/per year (based on the current stock at the Mullumbimby System 1 converter station).

-4.4 Option 3 - replacing IGBTs one converter building at a time
+3.4 Option 3 - replacing IGBTs one converter building at a time housing 888 IGBTs that are in principle able to be salvaged and used as spares for the other converter buildings.

 Option 3 is similar to Option 2 except that it involves replacing all Generation One IGBTs with Generation Three IGBTs one entire converter building at a time.
+There are currently five converter buildings using Generation One IGBTs, each

-14 Directlink would be required to hold Generation Three IGBT spares if the cap in the contract was exceeded.
+&lt;sup>14 Directlink would be required to hold Generation Three IGBT spares if the cap in the contract was exceeded.
 However, it is unlikely that this cap would be substantially exceeded and lead to costs that would be material in the context of the RIT-T.